 BSN Direct Admit for Freshmen

 At the Wayne State University College of Nursing, students come from a variety of backgrounds and experiences, and we welcome the benefits that a diverse student body brings not only to the college but ultimately to the nursing profession.
 That's why we use a holistic admission process that looks at each individual applicant as just that — an individual.
-This competitive and thorough process considers not only a critical evaluation of grade point averages and test scores, but also includes community service and an essay submitted by the applicant describing the personal attributes and experiences that they feel would support their admission.
+This competitive and thorough process considers not only a critical evaluation of grade point averages and test scores, where applicable, but also includes healthcare related service and a completed essay form that allow you to detail your personal attributes and experiences that would support your admission to the college.
 This entire package is what the Undergraduate Admission Committee uses to determine which students will best fit the program.

 Before applying, it is strongly suggested that you attend an information meeting.
 These meetings, which are offered each month, cover admission requirements and program curriculum in detail, as well as give you the opportunity to ask questions.
 Visit our information meeting page for upcoming session dates.

+To be eligible to apply to the BSN Direct Admit for Freshmen pathway, you must be entering directly out of high school.
 Applying to the BSN Direct Admit for Freshmen pathway is part of the candidate's application to Wayne State University.
-Students must first apply as a nursing (pre-nursing) major.
-Once they have access to their application status portal, they must select "Yes" on the Nursing Program Interest Form.
-Applicants are eligible to apply to the BSN Direct Admit for Freshmen pathway if they are entering directly out of high school.
+You must first apply as a nursing (pre-nursing) major.
+Once the application status portal is accessed, select "Yes" on the Nursing Program Interest Form.
 The deadline to apply to the BSN Direct Admit for Freshmen pathway and submit all required documents is November 15.

 Applicants must meet the following requirements to be eligible for admission consideration: